adilimudassir/I4GxZuri-scholarship/README.md

-## i4GxZuri Scholarship
+# i4GxZuri Scholarship
-This project contains the mini tasks and projects carried out in the I4GxZuri Scholarship under the fullstack scholarship
+This project contains the mini tasks and projects carried out in the I4GxZuri Scholarship under the fullstack Track

+###This project has no responsiveness as it is expected to be simple and beginner-ish

 ## Projects/Tasks included